arno-di-loreto/apihandyman.io/_posts/2015-03-15-hypermedia-api-maturity-model-part-ii-the-missing-links.md

 permalink: /hypermedia-api-maturity-model-part-ii-the-missing-links/
 dsq_thread_id:
   - 4866765237
-categories:
+category: Posts
+tags:
+  - Design
+  - Hypermedia
-  - API design
+  - Series
-  - Hypermedia API
+series: Hypermedia API maturity model
+series_title: Part II – The missing links
 ---
 Hypermedia is not only a conceptual and philosophical subject of interesting and animate debates among the API community, it's also a concrete solution we can use to cover concrete needs.
 In this second part of hypermedia API maturity model (HAMM) series I will talk about my own experience to expose two missing (in my humble opinon) notions in common implementations and include these *missing links* in an updated version of the HAMM.